Luxe lodge life: Kentisbury Grange

 SCOFF & QUAFF

-Needless to say, the food knocked us out for eight hours straight; but the next morning we trotted back over ready for breakfast, a relaxed but indulgent affair, with masses of choice and again, quite faultless service.
+Needless to say, the food knocked us out for eight hours straight; but the next morning we trotted back over ready for breakfast, again faultless table service, perfectly cooked eggs, amazing granola and not a mini box of Kelloggs in sight.
+Made all the more lovely by eating al fresco.

 THE MUDDY VERDICT